history-lab/archiving-digital-records/07-command-line-lab.md

 ---
 # Renaming and saving your codespace
 1. Return to the codespaces dashboard tab
-2. In *Owned by* press the menu button `...` for the newly created codespace and select "Rename"
+2. In *Owned by*, press the menu button `...` for the newly created codespace and select "Rename"
-3. Choose a more suitable name (e.g. Archiving-Digital-Records)
+3. Choose a more suitable name (e.g., Archiving-Digital-Records)
 4. Go back to the menu and select "Keep Codespace"
 ---
 # Accessing the command line
 1. Return to the codespace tab
-2. In the terminal window type `ps`
+2. In the terminal window, type `ps`
     * show the processes currently running in the terminal
 ---
 # Cloning the workshop repo